Gabriel-JM/RPG-Manager/README.md

 Was a good pratice.
 I will came back with this project, wait for me!

 ### How to use?
-Just double click om the index.html.
+Just double click on the index.html.